tiagomms/XRPrototyping-03-PaperDigitalOverlay/README.md

 ## Project Setup (to use ChatGPT integration)
 1. Create your own OpenAIConfiguration file in the Resources folder. **Set the API Key value only (there is a bug when you set the other values)**.
+2. Go to Chatgpt api, create an app as shown in this [Valem Tutorial](https://youtu.be/cue4DIdduUU?si=yzdvv_SG3Uwcr4Bx&t=141)
-2. Go to Scenes > ElectricalCircuitOverlay.
+3. Go to Scenes > ElectricalCircuitOverlay.
 Open CircuitWorkshop gameObject, change the CircuitAnalyzer script to **not test mode** and assign your OpenAIConfiguration file

 ![How to create OpenAIConfiguration file](./Images/SetupOpenAIConfigurationResources.gif)